-For food safety purposes, you want to make sure your beef is cooked to at least 145 degrees F. You can use a digital meat thermometer to check the temperature.
+For food safety purposes, you should make sure your beef is cooked to at least 145 degrees F. You can use a digital meat thermometer to check the temperature.

 I did give the corned beef and cabbage recipe a try in the Instant Pot as well, but I thought the meat was tough and disappointing.

-And as you already know, I’m a huge fan!
-But honestly I think it really has a lot to do with the pound of bacon I added.
+And as you already know, I’m a massive fan of this meal and this cooking method!
+But honestly, I think it really has a lot to do with the pound of bacon I added.